 The common question of: How does my patient status reflect on me in society’s eyes?
 Has unfortunately become a vital consideration when applying for your medical marijuana license in Pennsylvania.
 Why has it come to this?
 Well…

 Sad as it may be, in many social situations, your status as an MMJ patient can sometimes speak for you.
 And you need to be aware of what it can say, especially in the workplace.
 To some employers, medical cannabis is as controversial a topic as you can find.
 And it can place you right in the center of some rather uncomfortable conversations.

 Thankfully, all hope is not lost.
 Your choice for better health should still be worn as a badge of honor and pride.
-So let’s take a look at your best options for navigating the stormy waters of PA’s medical marijuana laws with your head held high.
+So let’s take a look at your best options for navigating the stormy waters of the Pennsylvania drug testing laws with your head held high.